 - Head-on crashes – These types of crashes may often happen if a tired or impaired truck driver drifts into oncoming traffic.

 - Chain-reaction/multi-vehicle crashes – Anything could cause this type of crash.
 If a truck rear-ends or sideswipes another vehicle on a busy highway, it could set off a chain reaction of crashes.
 Icy or wet road conditions can also cause this to happen.

 Our Fort Worth Truck Accident Lawyers Can Help

-We will work with investigators to uncover what really happened and form the foundation for a strong case.
+We are ready to work with investigators to uncover what happened and form the foundation for a strong case.
 We believe in getting just and fair compensation for you and your loved ones.

 Our office is located just minutes from the Fort Worth Municipal Court and we charge no upfront fees to handle your truck accident lawsuit.

 Contact our trusted law firm 24/7 to request your FREE case review.
 (817) 920-9000